 |An odd couple / Cindy La Ferle|

-While clearing out the last of the summer planters and perennial beds, Doug found the tiny gnome (above) buried in a tangle of expired morning glories.
-Setting the little guy next to a garden angel on the window sill, he didn't realize that he'd gifted me with a photo opportunity -- and inspired a philosophical reverie.
+While clearing out the planters and perennial beds, my husband found the small gnome, in the photo above, buried in a tangle of expired morning glories.
+Setting the little guy next to a garden angel on the window sill, Doug didn't realize that he'd gifted me with a photo opportunity -- and inspired a philosophical reverie.

 The safest thing to do, of course, is to stick with non-controversial topics.
-My late father believed that discussing one's religion and politics in public was impolite.
-(Does impolite behavior even bother anyone now?)
-My father's post-Edwardian mindset still makes perfect sense if you're trying to maintain your professional boundaries with colleagues or coworkers, or if you prefer keeping casual friends or relatives at a well-guarded distance.
+This makes perfect sense if you're trying to maintain professional boundaries with colleagues and coworkers -- or you'd simply rather keep acquaintances or relatives at a cordial distance.

 Our country is in deep crisis.
-If we can't begin to talk about it, well, I guess I'll have to leave it at that. ~Cindy La Ferle
+I haven't lived through a more unsettling, stressful, or tumultuous time.
+If we can't even begin to talk about it, well, I suppose I'll have to leave it at that. ~Cindy La Ferle